If blogging was hot in 1990s’ Upper East Side, Sex and the City would be all about Carrie Bradshaw’s blog.

 You sure remember the episode “My Motherboard, My Self” where Carrie loses “her whole life” with her broken laptop because she simply didn’t back up.

-And that was when all her articles were printed.
+And that was back when all her articles were in print.

-When you work in a digital environment, neglecting backup is nothing less of a deadly sin.
+When you work in a digital environment, neglecting backup is nothing less than a deadly sin.
 You need cloud-based online editors that autosave your writing progress in real time.

 And your blog needs a solid, preferably cloud-based backup to reincarnate the website in case it gets hacked or broken somehow.